VoluteModular/IrregularGateSyndrome/README.md

 This module started as a random trigger and gate module, and evolved into a multi-function gate trigger generator.
 It has two inputs and six outputs, each with an LED, three knobs, a mode select button and mode LED.
 The schematic and code is open-source, and PCBs / panels are available as well as partial / full kits.

-It has 10 modes: Mode 1 - random gate generator.
+It currently has 3 modes: Mode 1 - random gate generator.
 Mode 2 - Clock divider.
-Mode 3 Clock divider with swing.
-Mode 4 Euclidian generator.
+Mode 3 Clock divider with swing. <planned>Mode 4 Euclidian generator.

 Here is a video that demonstrates the module.